EleniAndr/8-Week-Challenge-SQL/README.md

 ---

-The 8 case studies that I solved can be found in the following links:
+Below are the 8 case studies I’ve worked on, each linked for easy access:
 - [Case Study #1 - Danny's Diner]()
 - [Case Study #2 - Pizza Runner]()
 - [Case Study #3 - Foodie-Fi]()